ernestbuffington/bt.86it.us/README.md

 PHP-AN602 is a cross-platform mobile and web development CMS solution running on PHP 8.x. created by the members of The 86it Developers Network and has been in development since November 26, 2020

-PHP-AN602 is the brand new Open Source solution for BitTorrent communities!
+PHP-AN602 is the brand new Open Source solution for Flash Arcade, Blogger, Developer, Online Gaming, and BitTorrent communities!

 ## PHP-AN602 is not just a simple tracker like the ones you see around.
 ```bash